 As a millennial, I'm the target audience of this content and I don't buy it.

-Being “that girl,” a trend popularized on TikTok, seems like it advocates for women prioritizing self-care.
+Being “that girl,” a trend largely popularized on TikTok, seems like it advocates for women prioritizing self-care.
 It actually does more harm than good for the more than 7.9 billion viewers of this content because there is concerning subliminal, archaic messaging woven into the fabric of these viral videos harkening back to mid-20th century housewife rhetoric.

 This might seem like an extreme, unfounded statement.
 However, more and more people agree that the trend targets young women, and encourages striving toward unattainable perfection.